sylvain-pierrot/seasonal-workers/Documentation/MICROSERVICES_V2.md

 3. **Communication**: How do services in a microservice architecture communicate?

-Communication within a microservices architecture encompasses several critical elements that require particular attention, including language standardization, message clarity, ease of integration, response time and scalability.
-Seamless integration between services is essential to maintain the architecture's agility and flexibility, allowing additions or modifications to be made without disrupting the existing system.
-All entities must speak the same language, and messages should be clear and easy to process.
-If a new entity joins the communication, its integration should be seamless.
-When one entity communicates with another, it's essential to consider whether the response should be immediate or asynchronous.

-It's clear that this aspect constitutes the core of microservices architecture and involves making compromises.

-The three main challenges concern the way messages are transmitted, the data format to be used, and ensuring that the sender formats the messages in such a way that the recipient can understand them.
-To solve this problem, we have opted for a modern approach to managing requests both synchronously and asynchronously, with an event-driven architecture to cover all eventualities.
+In a microservices architecture, communication is crucial and involves several key aspects such as language standardization, message clarity, integration ease, response time, and scalability.

+Seamless service integration is vital for maintaining architecture agility and flexibility.
+All entities must use a common language and clear, easily processable messages.
+New entity integration should be smooth.

+Response type, whether immediate or asynchronous, should be considered during entity communication.

+The core challenges include message transmission, data format selection, and ensuring sender-formatted messages are recipient-comprehensible.
+We address these using a modern, event-driven architecture managing both synchronous and asynchronous requests.

-In our architecture, we rely on NATS as our high performance messaging and connectivity fabric.
-NATS' Subject-Based Messaging offers flexibility and scalability, enabling services to discover and communicate seamlessly.
-NATS also provides distinct functionalities tailored to different communication needs, including synchronous messaging with Core NATS and persistent messaging with JetStream.
+Our architecture uses NATS as a high-performance messaging and connectivity fabric.
+NATS' Subject-Based Messaging provides flexibility and scalability, enabling seamless service discovery and communication.
+It also offers synchronous messaging with Core NATS and persistent messaging with JetStream.

-By coupling NATS with the ProtoBuf data format, we enhance communication efficiency and maintainability.
-ProtoBuf's lightweight nature reduces bandwidth usage and facilitates the establishment of clear communication contracts between services through ProtoBuf files.
-This approach not only ensures efficient data transmission but also promotes maintainability and extensibility across the entire system.
+By combining NATS with the ProtoBuf data format, we improve communication efficiency and maintainability.
+ProtoBuf's lightweight nature reduces bandwidth usage and establishes clear communication contracts between services via ProtoBuf files, ensuring efficient data transmission and promoting system-wide maintainability and extensibility.

 4. **Discovery**: How does the client of a service - the API gateway or another service - discover the location of a service instance?